gaenseklein/repfiles/help/repfiles.md

-# repfiles - a file manager for your repository
+# repfiles - a filemanager for your repository

 repfilemanager is a filemanager based on git-repositorys. it will use the working directory (the directory micro was launched from) as root-directory.